 Contactless deliveries or zero contact deliveries are here to stay and some reasons are:

+Contactless delivery software is key to ensuring no cash deliveries.
 No cash deliveries have been made the norm as cash(currency notes, hard cash etc.) require humans to come close to each other and involve a physical element.
-Card payment at the time of deliveries too is a risky process at the point of time.
+Card payment at the time of deliveries is a risky process at the point of time.
 This means that all retailers need to have digital wallet integrations and support cashless transactions.
-When this is integrated with the overall logistic delivery process through a software, it helps in easy tracking and also allows them a single platform to handle the entire length and breadth of transactions.
+When this is integrated with the overall logistic delivery process through software, it helps in easy tracking and also allows them a single platform to handle the entire length and breadth of transactions.

 QSR deliveries are slowly opening up in different parts of the world.
 After months of lockdown and no clear visibility into the means and the modes that can put anyone under massive risk, this level of visibility can help in alleviating some of the fears which are in the minds of customers which are only natural given the unique nature of circumstances.